 Figure 1.
-Designed diffuse sensing element: two wire-like conductors and a coaxial cable.
+Designed diffuse sensing element: two-wire-like conductors and a coaxial cable.

-Diffused Sensing Element
+Diffused sensing element

-As mentioned in Section 1., the present work focused on three main application fields.
-More in detail, the SEN-W refers to a leak localization system in underground water and sewer pipes.
-SEN-A is dedicated to the real-time monitoring of the soil water content profile in agriculture and finally, SEN-B addresses the use of the TDR and elongated sensing elements to evaluate the humidity profile of concrete structures and to identify destructive phenomena early, such as those due to rising damp.
-This section describes in detail the design and implementation of the diffused sensing elements, the measuring TDR instruments used for the experimental validation and the processing algorithm adopted.
-Before the implementation of the system, in the design phase, full-wave simulations were carried out to identify the optimal SE configuration, useful for optimize the performance of the system in terms of sensitivity to changes in dielectric characteristics of the STBM.
-The configuration of the d-SE is shown in Figure 1: it consists of a coaxial cable and two conductors that run parallel to each other and are mutually insulated through a plastic jacket.
-The figure also shows the cross section dimensions of the SE.
-The sensing portion is to be placed along the direction of the electrical impedance profile under test so as to provide a diffused monitoring of the STBM.
-The EM signal propagation in fact, occurs between the two conductors and is influenced by the dielectric characteristics of the surrounding material: this aspect is exploited to identify in the reflectogram the area in which dielectric variations are observed.
-The coaxial cable has the same length as the sensitive portion and was integrated with the d-SE in order to calibrate the apparent distance in real distance.
+As mentioned in Section 1, the present study focuses on three main application fields.
+In detail, the SEN-W refers to a leak localisation system in underground water and sewer pipes, SEN-A is dedicated to the real-time monitoring of the soil water-content profile in agriculture and, finally, SEN-B addresses the use of the TDR and elongated SEs to evaluate the humidity profile of concrete structures and to identify destructive phenomena early, such as those resulting from rising damp.
+This section describes in detail the design and implementation of the diffused SEs, the TDR measuring instruments used for experimental validation and the processing algorithm adopted.
+Before the implementation of the system, in the design phase, full-wave simulations were carried out to identify the optimal SE configuration, which is useful for optimising the performance of the system in terms of sensitivity to changes in the dielectric characteristics of the STBM.
+The configuration of the diffused SE is shown in Figure 1.
+It consists of a coaxial cable and two conductors that run parallel to each other and are mutually insulated through a plastic jacket.
+The figure also shows the cross-section dimensions of the SE.
+The sensing portion is placed along the direction of the electrical impedance profile under test so as to provide diffused monitoring of the STBM.
+The EM signal propagation occurs between the two conductors and is influenced by the dielectric characteristics of the surrounding material; this aspect is exploited to identify the area in the reflectogram in which dielectric variations are observed.
+The coaxial cable has the same length as the sensitive portion and is integrated with the SEs to calibrate the apparent distance as a real distance.
 In fact, because the dielectric characteristics of the coaxial cable are known, by propagating the TDR signal along the coaxial cable, it is possible to evaluate the actual distance of the SE from (3), as reported in [15].
-This aspect, is especially important in practical applications in which the length of the embedded SEs (dSE) is not necessarily known in advance.
+This aspect is especially important in practical applications in which the length of the embedded SEs (d-SE) is not necessarily known in advance.